Imperial Fascist League: Decline

 The outbreak of the Second World War caused the small group to fall apart, as Leese declared loyalty to King and country and renamed the group the Angles Circle but that stance was rejected by some pro-German members such as Tony Gittens, Harold Lockwood and Bertie Mills.
 The matter proved to be academic, however, as in 1940, Leese was interned under Defence Regulation 18B.
-Although he continued to be politically active after the war, the IFL was not reformed.
+In 1946, Leese and six others were arrested for aiding two escaped Dutch prisoners of war who had been members of the Waffen-SS and were planning to flee to Argentina.
+One of those arrested, Anthony William Gittens, was also a former IFL member, and would join the National Front in the 1960s.
+All seven men were convicted and each sentenced to one year in prison for their roles in the attempted escape.
+Leese was released from prison in November 1947.
+Although Leese continued to be politically active after the war, the IFL was not reformed.
 His formation of the National Workers Movement in 1948 meant the end for the IFL.